WFP-VAM/prism-app/README.md

 ### Creating pull request and deploying on Surge

 By default, everytime a pull request is created, a CI/CD pipeline will run tests and deploy the code on a surge page (http://prism-[pr number].surge.sh).
-To specify a country that the build will be run on, in the Pull request title you can add:
+To specify a country that the build will be run on, start your pull request title with `COUNTRY=[country name]`.
+For example: `COUNTRY=cambodia Add new config options`.
-COUNTRY-[country name]- to the PR title for example:
-COUNTRY-cambodia-test pull request.